ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-052624.md

 You should check it out.
 It's pretty cool.

+I won't be at Office Hours next week.
+I'm taking a nice 3-day weekend.

 ---

 _Last Week In Pony_ is a weekly blog post to catch you up on the latest news for the Pony programming language.
 To learn more about Pony, check out [our website](https://ponylang.io) or our [Zulip community](https://ponylang.zulipchat.com).